 Construction Cost Management

 One of the more difficult tasks we encounter with cost segregation studies is determining and reconciling the total cost of the facility whose cost we are trying to distribute.
+Thus, this is where our construction cost management services come into play.

-All too often we are faced with missing invoices, incomplete or erroneous cost descriptions, arithmetically inaccurate totals or simply insufficient information.
+All too often we are faced with missing invoices, incomplete or erroneous cost descriptions, arithmetically inaccurate totals, or simply insufficient information.
 The problem appears to be caused by a variety of conditions:

 - Inadequately trained personnel